 CHOOSING SOMI DENTAL FOR YOUR INLAYS & ONLAYS

 If you’re Florida, there’s no better place to get your inlays done than at the Somi Dental Group facility.
-Easily accessible on South Dixie Highway, the state of the art center is in the heart of South Miami.
+Visit our state-of-the-art center in Boynton Beach.

 An experienced team led by Dr. Arnaldo Lopez can help you with any dental work you might need done, including the popular Invisalign treatment which can help you get that perfect set of pearly whites!

-Simply call or drop by at 5966 S Dixie Hwy, Ste 312, South Miami, FL 33143 to meet with Dr. Lopez or any of the other doctors and dental hygienists.
+Simply call or drop by to meet with Dr. Lopez or any of the other doctors and dental hygienists.